microsoft/code-with-engineering-playbook/code-reviews/recipes/Python.md

 At the next attempted commit any lint failures will block the commit.

 > Note: Installing pre-commit hooks is volontary and done by each developer individually.
-Thus it is not a replacement for build validation on the server
+Thus it's not a replacement for build validation on the server

 ## Code Review Checklist